Home education in the UK

 If you’re concerned – as so many are – about the social side of home education, try reading the the socialising articles.
 You could also browse a few home educators’ blogs which describe everyday life for different people.

-Estimated numbers of home educators around the UK are somewhat speculative.
-However, data collected in 2014 shows that in England alone there were over 27,000 home educated students known to their local education authorities.
-This does not take into account those in other parts of the UK, nor those who are unknown to their LEA.
-There is no requirement to register, and there may be as many more who are not known.
+This did not take into account those in other parts of the UK, nor those who are unknown to their LEA.
+There is no requirement to register, so there may be many more who are not documented.

 Home education in the UK and the law